L'Jarius Sneed

-Early years
+Early life

 After playing wide receiver for Minden High School, Sneed committed to Louisiana Tech on February 3, 2016.

 College career

 Sneed converted to cornerback at Louisiana Tech and saw playing time in his true freshman season, highlighted by an interception return touchdown against Western Kentucky in the Conference USA Championship Game.
 He started about half the games at corner during his sophomore season before moving into a permanent starting role his junior season.
 He moved to free safety before his senior season, and was named second-team all-C-USA after the season.
 Sneed also participated in the 2020 NFLPA Collegiate Bowl.

 Professional career

-Sneed was selected by the Kansas City Chiefs in the fourth round with the 138th overall pick in the 2020 NFL Draft.
-The Chiefs moved him back to cornerback during his rookie training camp.

-In Sneed's professional debut against the Houston Texans in Week 1, he recorded his first career interception in the 34–20 victory.
-After breaking his collarbone in the Chiefs week 3 game against the Baltimore Ravens, Sneed was placed on injured reserve on September 30.
-He was activated on November 21, 2020.

-In Week 15 against the New Orleans Saints, he recorded his first career sack during the 32–29 win.

-In the Chiefs 22–17 victory in the Divisional Round of the playoffs against the Cleveland Browns, Sneed recorded a sack.

-In the AFC Championship against the Buffalo Bills, Sneed recorded one sack in the Chiefs 38–24 victory.

-In 2022, Sneed won his first Super Bowl when the Chiefs defeated the Philadelphia Eagles 38-35 with Snead recording 7 tackles and 2 passes defende in the win.
+Pre-draft

+Although Sneed started at safety as a senior, he opted to transition back to cornerback and publicly stated he desired to play cornerback in the NFL.
+He played cornerback at the NFLPA All-star game and received positive feedback from analysts and Chiefs' scout Willie Davis.
+Kevin Hanson of Sports Illustrated ranked Sneed as the 15th best safety prospect in the draft.
+NFL draft analyst Daniel Jeremiah ranked him as the ninth best safety in the draft.
+The majority of NFL draft analysts projected Sneed to be drafted as early as the fourth round to as late as a seventh round pick in the 2020 NFL draft.
+NFL analyst Lance Zierlein projected him to be a fifth round pick.